anaabreu-ppg/HIO-SNOMEDCT-AML/README.md

 AML also enables detailed inspection of each identified mapping, supporting the analysis of concept-level correspondences and confidence values generated during the matching process.

-### Experimental Interface

-The figure below illustrates the ontology alignment experiment performed using AgreementMakerLight (AML), resulting in the identification of 39 valid semantic mappings between HIO and SNOMED CT.

-> Figure 1.
-Ontology alignment interface in AgreementMakerLight (AML).

 ---